aliyun/terraform-provider-alicloud/website/docs/d/vpc_dhcp_options_sets.html.markdown

 * `names` - A list of Dhcp Options Set names.
 * `sets` - A list of Vpc Dhcp Options Sets.
 Each element contains the following attributes:
-    * `associate_vpcs` - AssociateVpcs.
-        * `associate_status` - The status of the VPC network that is associated with the DHCP options set.
-Valid values:`InUse` or `Pending`. `InUse`: The VPC network is in use. `Pending`: The VPC network is being configured.
-        * `vpc_id` - The ID of the VPC network that is associated with the DHCP options set.
     * `dhcp_options_set_description` - The description of the DHCP options set.
 The description must be 2 to 256 characters in length and cannot start with `http://` or `https://`.
     * `dhcp_options_set_id` - The resource ID in terraform of Dhcp Options Set.